The artist Charles Hecht at his desk

 Some works involve the creation of unique glass forms showing movement.
 First, a steel mold is constructed to use as a guide.
 Then the team gathers the molten glass, utilizing varying patterns and colors of frits, which is then dragged over the steel form to to obtain the desired shape and movement.

 China is a fabulous place to do creative work.
-I was invited to Beijing in 2003 as a sculptor in residence by the Pickled Arts Institute.
+I was invited to Beijing in 2003 as a Sculptor-in-Residence by the Pickled Arts Institute.
 The access to materials, technical facilities, skilled labor and willingness to do things "out of the box" was and is amazing.
 When I was not able to get the facilities and people to execute a new idea for a series of glass sculptures in the United States, a Chinese friend introduced me to a facility 500 miles from Beijing that was willing to try.
-We have now worked and learned together for the last ten years and are still refining this process.
-It has been a terrific experience for everyone involved.
+We worked and learned together for more than 15 years, and the experience with that process was incredibly valuable for me and everyone involved.

 For an appointment to view specific works in storage at art warehouses in Beijing, or in Farmingdale, Long Island, the studio at 52-07 Flushing Avenue, Maspeth, Queens or elsewhere in Manhattan, please contact me at 917-533-4442 or email@example.com.
 Please feel free to view the other parts of this website.